Why Activity Value Management®?

 AVM® utilizes an exclusive set of proprietary tools that permit a unique perspective of the organization in terms of processes, activities, costs, lines of business, and stakeholder opinions of which only a select few are outlined below:

-- True Line of Business Costing — AVM® links every cost element to processes, activities, and lines of business providing an unparalleled perspective of product/service cost and profitability.
+- True Line of Business Costing - AVM® links every cost element to processes, activities, and lines of business, providing an unparalleled perspective of product/service cost and profitability.
 AVM® avoids using outdated allocation methods or reliance on averaged cost driver rates that distort product/service cost.
-AVM® produces a process-based income statement that identifies activities which do not contribute to product and service value.
+AVM® produces a process-based income statement that identifies activities that do not contribute to product and service value.

 - Mission-Critical Analysis - One of the most powerful tools in AVM's arsenal is the ability to measure the impact that non-mission-related activities, or the lack of concentration on mission-related activities, have on achieving the organization's goals and objectives.
 Identification of such activities and resulting redeployment of resources generate significant leverage of organizational competencies.

 - Line of Business (LOB) Profitability Analysis - AVM® is a disciplined approach based upon an understanding of the true costs of products and services.
 LOB profitability analysis unveils the profit contribution of each product and/or service and highlights underperforming lines of business.

 - Cost Factor Analysis - AVM® identifies the financial impact of negative cost factors that inhibit the optimum financial performance of the organization.